Financial assistance in a disaster

 • You will always have 21 calendar days to reply to these inquiries.
 After 21 days, the review will continue with what we have on file

-• After the review, a recommendation will be made to uphold or overturn the initial decision
+• After the review, a recommendation will be made to uphold or overturn the initial decision.
+You may view the status of your appeal at any time in the DFA portal dashboard.

-You will receive the new decision in writing.
+You will receive the appeal decision in writing via mail, or email and the decision will be reflected on your appeal on the DFA portal dashboard.
 Decisions made as a result of an appeal are considered final.

 • If an eligibility appeal is overturned, you will be provided with next steps

-Note that appeals decisions are based on the regulations, legislation and policies that were in force during the time of the event.
-Disaster Financial Assistance Guidelines (PDF, 315KB) provides more details on the appeals process.
+Note that appeals decisions are based on the legislation that was in force at the time of the event.
+For more details on the appeals process, please refer to the Disaster Financial Assistance Guidelines (PDF, 315KB) and policy 5.16 DFA appeals (PDF, 194KB).

 For questions or more information, contact the Disaster Financial Assistance team.